aydrienlaw/tp/docs/UserGuide.md

 **Example:** `unmark 2`

+### Finding an Expense: `find`
+Searches for expenses by category or description keyword, displaying all matching results.

+**Format:** `find cat/CATEGORY` or `find desc/DESCRIPTION`

+**Examples:**
+- `find cat/food` - Finds all expenses with categories containing "food"
+- `find desc/lunch` - Finds all expenses with descriptions containing "lunch"

+If no matches are found, orCASHbuddy displays "No expenses found matching [category/description]: [search term]".

+**Note:** The numbering in search results (1, 2, 3...) is for display only and does not correspond to the indices used by `mark`, `unmark`, or `delete` commands.
+Always use `list` to verify the correct index before modifying expenses.

 ### Sorting Expenses by Amount: `sort`
 Displays all expenses in descending order of amount (largest first).
 Sorting does not change the original order used by other commands.